node-js-libs/node.io/docs/README.md

     //Outputs => [0,2,4]

-You can also pass in the job directly, or the name of a CoffeeScript in current working directory
+You can also pass in the job directly, or the name of a CoffeeScript in the current working directory

     nodeio.start(require('./times2'), callback);
     nodeio.start('times2.coffee', callback);

 ## Extending a job